OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 **Obligation**
 Open source obligation means being legally bound to the terms and conditions stated by the enforced open source license on the respective open source software.

+**OSPO**
+Open Source Program Office.
+A department (which may be virtual) within an organization responsible for managing, governing, and promoting its open-source software activities.
+It can act as a bridge between internal teams—like engineering, legal, and security—and the broader open-source community

 **P**

 **Patents**